 GOV 619 Constitutional Law & Policy I (3) Examines the history of the Constitution, the structure, power and limitations of each of the 3 branches of the federal government, the power and rights of the states, and the authority of local governments (counties and cities).
-Also examines the purported constitutional authority of various governmental policies.
-Cross-listed with MLAW 619.
+Cross-listed with LAW 819 and MLAW 619.

 GOV 620 Constitutional Law & Policy II (3) Considers the Bill of Rights (including the delicate relationship between church & state, freedom of speech and freedom of worship), the rights of liberty, equal protection and due process arising from the 14th Amendment, and the subsequent rise and effects of judicial policy-making (including the "right to privacy," the "right to intimate sexual choice," and the "right to die").
-Cross-listed with EHEA 508 and MLAW 620.
+Cross-listed with EHEA 508, LAW 820, and MLAW 620.